datatas/git-workshop/README.markdown

 specify the branch you want to merge.

-At this point, you can also try out `gitk` to visualize the changes and how the two branches have merged
+At this point, you can also try out `gitk` to visualize the changes and how the two branches have mergedgitk omsta;;

 Merge Conflicts
 ---------------